-- ➤ A mask/face covering is permitted for all participants at any time. - A mask/face covering is required for all participants not on the field at that time and not warming up to enter the contest. - ➤ If a mask becomes saturated with moisture from breathing or sweat, a coach or athlete should change into a dry mask as a wet mask is less efficient at filtering bacteria and viruses. - > Disposable masks should only be worn once during practice, workouts, or competition and then replaced with a fresh mask. - > All reusable cloth masks should be cleaned ideally in a washer with hot water and soap and then dried before the next use. - > Ironing a cloth on the highest setting possible for the material can also assist with disinfection after washing and drying. - There are now multiple commercial reusable mask options available for use during exercise SOCIAL DISTANCING (ALL REQUIRED WHERE PRACTICAL AND FEASIBLE) - Social distancing of at least 6 feet shall be maintained at all times, where feasible for all involved in the contests, but required for spectators at all times.

-- No hugging, high fives, shaking hands, or fist bumps for support/encouragement. - > Behavior shall be modeled by adults, who must insist on compliance by students. - > Social distancing shall be maintained during the National Anthem and on sidelines. - Outdoor sports may need to extend bench areas to permit social distancing. - Indoor sports may need to use lower-level bleachers or multiple levels of seating to ensure social distancing among team members before addressing attendees. - > Be mindful as we teach the students, it won't be like this forever!
+- A mask/face covering is permitted for all participants at any time. - If a mask becomes saturated with moisture from breathing or sweat, a coach or athlete should change into a dry mask as a wet mask is less efficient at filtering bacteria and viruses. - Masks should only be worn once during practice, workouts, or competition and then replaced with a fresh mask. - > All reusable cloth masks should be cleaned ideally in a washer with hot water and soap and then dried before the next use. - > Ironing a cloth on the highest setting possible for the material can also assist with disinfection after washing and drying. - There are now multiple commercial reusable mask options available for use during exercise SOCIAL DISTANCING (ALL REQUIRED WHERE PRACTICAL AND FEASIBLE) - Social distancing of at least 6 feet shall be maintained at all times, where feasible for all involved in the contests, but required for spectators at all times. - No hugging, high fives, shaking hands, or fist bumps for support/encouragement. - > Behavior shall be modeled by adults, who must insist on compliance by students. - > Social distancing shall be maintained during the National Anthem and on sidelines. - Outdoor sports may need to extend bench areas to permit social distancing. - Indoor sports may need to use lower-level bleachers or multiple levels of seating to ensure social distancing among team members before addressing attendees. - > Be mindful as we teach the students, it won't be like this forever!

-IMPLEMENT AND EQUIPMENT CLEANING
+BASKETBALLS AND BASKETBALL CLEANING